Avalanche Safety Series: Equipment

 1. Transceiver

-This is so you can locate someone who has been lost in an avalanche.
-They cost around $400–$900 and can be purchased from most outdoor stores.
+This is so you can locate someone who has been buried in an avalanche.
+They cost around $400–$900 and can be purchased from many outdoor stores.

-- Put your transceiver on before you first step onto the snow.
+- Put your transceiver on before your first step onto the snow.
 Wear it under your outer layer of clothing and leave it switched on at all times.
 It must be easily accessible.

 -